L0jk4/paint_nosolid/README.md

  Automatic save and load are implemented by Claude.
 Seemingly everything works.
 The plugin utilises `m_iHammerID` for entities and `m_nHitbox` (index) for static props, which should be persistent across map loads.

 ## TODO
 - For static props highlighting make a single dynamic prop to mimic them.
-When highlighting send dynamic prop's model, origin, size*1.01, color via `sendproxy` to the client and make it flicker via `SetTransmit` or color change. (waiting for Mikusch to publish his `SendProxy`).
+When highlighting send dynamic prop's model, origin, size*1.01, color via `sendproxy` to the client and make it flicker via `SetTransmit` or color change. (waiting for Mikusch to publish the ultimate `SendProxy`).

 ## Open questions